Benefice

+A benefice (/'bɛnɪfɪs/) or living is a reward received, usually in exchange for (or as a consequence of) services rendered; such payment also operates as a retainer to help ensure the delivery of such services, or fulfilment of the duties of the relevant office, into the future.
+The term is still used, although the substance of benefices has recently changed, in many historical parishes and positions within the Anglican Church.

-A benefice (/'bɛnɪfɪs/) or living is a reward received in exchange for services rendered and as a retainer for future services.
-The Roman Empire used the Latin term beneficium as a benefit to an individual from the Empire for services rendered.
-Its use was adopted by the Western Church in the Carolingian era as a benefit bestowed by the crown or church officials.
-A benefice specifically from a church is called a precaria (pl. precariae), such as a stipend, and one from a monarch or nobleman is usually called a fief.
-A benefice is distinct from an allod, in that an allod is property owned outright, not bestowed by a higher authority.
+The Roman Empire used the Latin term beneficium to denote a gift (usually of land) given to an individual from the Empire for services rendered to it.
+Its use was adopted by the Western Church in the Carolingian era, meaning a benefit bestowed by the crown or church officials upon a person, usually a member of the clergy.
+A benefice specifically from a church, such as a vicar's stipend or the right to live in a presbytery, is called a precaria (pl. precariae); and one from a monarch or nobleman is usually called a fief.
+A benefice is distinct from an allod, in that an allod is property owned outright, not bestowed for a period by a higher authority.

 Catholic Church

 Roman imperial origins

 In ancient Rome a benefice was a gift of land (precaria) for life as a reward for services rendered, originally, to the state.
 The word comes from the Latin noun beneficium, meaning "benefit".